nickzoic/nick.zoic.org/art/micropython-esp32-s3-ethernet-poe-ov5640-camera/index.md

 [schematic](https://files.waveshare.com/wiki/ESP32-S3-ETH/ESP32-S3-ETH-Schematic.pdf)

-Should be an ESP32-S3 with a W5500 ethernet adaptor and a POEE daughterboard, plus an OV5640 camera module.
+It's an [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) board with a USB-C interface, a [Wiznet W5500](https://wiznet.io/products/ethernet-chips/w5500)-based ethernet interface and a little flat [camera connector](https://en.wikipedia.org/wiki/Camera_Serial_Interface), whatever those are called.

+## Camera

+I also got an [OV5640 camera module](https://cdn.sparkfun.com/datasheets/Sensors/LightImaging/OV5640_datasheet.pdf) with it.

-There's a "powerdown pin" is on GPIO8 and the camera won't start up until this is pulled low (see schematic section 摄像头降压电路 (A11)) where Q3 turns off the step-down regulators which power the camera module.
+Note there's a "powerdown pin" is on GPIO8 and the camera won't start up until this is pulled low (see schematic section 摄像头降压电路 (A11)) where Q3 turns off the step-down regulators which power the camera module.